 The Italian Palace, part of the New Palace Bayreuth, houses the Archaeological Museum of the Upper Franconian Historical Association.
 The eight rooms contain exhibits covering the period from the Palaeolithic Age to medieval times.

-A further property administered by the Bavarian Palace Department in the Bayreuth area is Plassenburg Castle.
+A further property administered by the Bavarian Palace Administration in the Bayreuth area is Plassenburg Castle.

 This massive fortress belonged from 1338 to 1791 to the Burgraves of Nuremberg and subsequent Margraves of Brandenburg, members of the Hohenzollern family.
 In 1559, Georg Friedrich von Ansbach commissioned Caspar Visher to build a four-winged complex.